-A federal eviction moratorium is ending.
+A federal eviction moratorium has ended.
 Here’s what renters should know.

 Congress passed a national moratorium that has shielded about one-third of renters from eviction since late March.
 The renters protected under this moratorium live in buildings or homes with a mortgage that has some form of government backing.

-That moratorium expires Friday, but renters still have a little time.
-Once the ban ends, landlords are required to give renters 30 days’ notice before filing an eviction complaint in court.
+That moratorium expired July 24, but renters have a little time.
+Landlords are required to give renters 30 days’ notice before filing an eviction complaint in court.
 That means the eviction paperwork won’t be filed until late August.

 Some renters are also covered by a patchwork of state and local eviction bans that don’t end until August or September.
 Renters should contact local housing groups and tenant rights organizations to determine whether they are covered by a local moratorium.